Recipes & Cooking

 All you needed was a dollop of sour cream for taco Tuesday, and now you’re stuck with a big ol’ container of it.
 Instead of just using a little here and there well past expiration, whip up a batch of Blueberry Sour Cream Pancakes from Cooking Classy.
 Like the classic buttermilk, sour cream makes your breakfast favorite even fluffier.
 You can also head straight to dessert with this Old-Fashioned Sour Cream Crumb Cake from Sally’s Baking Addiction.
 Make sure you don’t store sour cream or these 16 foods in the freezer.

 Sure, you could freeze that leftover tomato paste, but then you’re just moving your problem from the fridge to the freezer.
-(Check out these other surprising foods you can freeze.)
 Get it gone by stirring it into a soup, stew, or chili.
 Try this tomato soup recipe from Alexandra Cooks, which uses ingredients you probably already have on hand.
+Check out these other surprising foods you can freeze.

 Cooking rice in leftover stock instead of plain old water will give your grains a major boost of flavor.
 With just a cup of stock, you can also transform basic fingerling potatoes into these braised beauties from A Beautiful Plate.
 But stock isn’t the same thing as broth—here’s why.

 Because broth has seasonings that stock doesn’t, you could just toss in a few veggies or beans to make an easy, homemade soup.
 At breakfast, cook oatmeal in broth instead of water or milk for a savory take that you can top with an egg and veggies.
 If you’d rather stick with dinner options, try this Creamy Thai Sweet Potato Curry from Pinch of Yum.
 Keep it vegetarian with vegetable broth, or feel free to use chicken broth instead.